Arkansas Disabled Veteran Benefits

 Plain-language promise: I keep the how-to steps here so you can act.
 The only thing I route out is filing or increasing a VA claim, because that is free claims work best handled by an accredited Veterans Service Officer (VSO), never a paid company.

 New for the 2026 assessment year — you can now hold your exempt homestead in a trust or LLC.
 A 2025 law now lets you keep the disabled-veteran property tax exemption even when your home is held through a revocable trust you formed, an irrevocable trust in which you are a beneficiary, or a limited liability company (LLC) whose only members are you (or you and your spouse).
 Before this change the home generally had to be titled directly in the veteran's name.
+That change is effective for assessment years beginning on or after January 1, 2026.
 A companion 2025 law also provides that your VA Summary of Benefits letter generally needs to be submitted only one time to establish eligibility (you must still notify the county if your status changes).
-These are recent changes and county offices are still adapting to them, so confirm the exact effective date and paperwork with your county collector/assessor before you rely on them.Sources the 2025 law · county guidance
+County offices are still adapting to both changes, so confirm current paperwork with your county collector/assessor before you rely on them.Sources the 2025 trust/LLC law · the 2025 one-time-letter law · county guidance

 In this section